 What to Do if Your Car Isn’t Recalled

 If your vehicle is having issues but does not meet the criteria of the above recall, you may have a lemon.
-Contact our California lemon law attorney, Brett Shainfeld, to see if your claim qualifies and get the help you need.
+Contact our California lemon law attorney, by calling (310) 295-1888, Brett Shainfeld, to see if your claim qualifies and get the help you need.